 Whilst a business owner does not deal with Singapore accounting standards too often, it makes sense to still be in the loop.
 They set the principles for the financial statements you will be reading yourself and presenting to your potential partners.

-It is your Singapore accounting services provider who must be proficient in the subject.
-So this article is for you to understand what the international framework for financial reporting is like and learn about the standards that apply to your company.
+It is your Singapore accounting and bookkeeping services provider who must be proficient in the subject.
+So this article is for you to understand what the international framework for financial reporting standards in Singapore is like and learn about the ones that apply to your company.

 What Financial Reporting is About

 The state of a company's finances is something that interests many stakeholders: investors and employees, lenders, suppliers, and other partners, both present and prospective.
 If the company is publicly accountable (listed on a public stock exchange), it is legally required to publish financial reports.
 In this case, the general public and the company's private investors will be interested in the financial statements too.

 To keep all these parties in the know, the company presents its financial statements of the general purpose.
 They contain information about the company's performance, position and cash flow — in other words, all the key facts pertaining to financial decisions that affect the business in question.

 What is the scope of the company's activities?
 Are there debts that are likely to impede the fulfilling of the company’s obligations?
 Should Forbes include the company in its Top 100 list this year?
 Depending on what the stakeholders find in the statements, they will either make favourable decisions or steer clear of the company and business relations with it.
 Thus, the financial statements must be as clear as possible: no one wants to hinder the potential partners' research, especially if there are positive things indicated there.